GToad/Android_Inline_Hook/README.md

 # Articles in English

-I've received several e-mails and all the questions in them have been written in the articles Chinese.
+I've received several e-mails and all the questions in them have been written in the Chinese articles.
 So i think it's necessary translate some part of the articles in English.
 I will try my best to tanslate more part and the parts metioned by the questions in issue will have high priority.

 1. [Android Inline Hook Practice EN](https://gtoad.github.io/2018/08/03/Android-Native-Hook-Practice-EN/)